 Diadema Sea Urchin Restoration

 Sea urchins, once the bane of divers and snorkelers on the reef, are now a key missing component to a healthy reef ecosystem.
 Following a nearly complete mortality event that swept through the Caribbean in 1982, these important grazers have never recovered in Florida or many other parts of the region.
 From historical densities of 3-5 urchins per sq. meter, it is rare to see more than a single urchin on Florida’s Coral Reef today.
 Besides grazing on algae, which can inhibit coral settlement and growth, these urchins produced vast amounts of eggs and larvae, providing food for other reef organisms.
-Frost Science is working closely with the Florida Aquarium and SECORE Int. to spawn and rear these urchins in the lab and then settle them for re-nting offshore to key reef locations.
+Frost Science is working closely with the Florida Aquarium and SECORE Int. to spawn and rear these urchins in the lab, settle them and reintroduce them offshore.
 Experiments in the lab are also looking at coral-urchin associations and how they benefit each other.

 Sponges are the great water filters of the ocean, with some species able to filter 10,000 times their internal volume every day!
 Their fine mesh-like structure allows them to filter particles down to the size of bacteria.
 Though some species are harvested for use in cosmetics and households, most are found in our bays and offshore reefs providing homes for other small organisms like lobsters and filtering the water 24 hours a day.
 However, they are also susceptible to storm damage and disease.
 As a result, Florida’s Coral Reef has seen significant declines in recent years.
 Frost Science is working with the Florida Department of Environmental Protection (DEP) to develop new techniques in rearing and out-planting sponges as well as conducting research into the filtering capabilities of sponges related to coral disease.